Educational Resources and Opportunities

 The 19th Amendment and Georgia History

 From public programs, events, and activities to new classroom resources, in-school programming, and training opportunities for teachers, GHS will explore the legacy of women’s suffrage in Georgia and the United States in commemoration of the struggle to pass the 19th Amendment in which women won the right to vote 100 years ago.

-The Banner Competition theme for the Georgia Day Parade 2020 is “Finding My Voice.”
-This year’s theme is meant to challenge students to explore the process of developing points of view, exercising civic rights, and examining how the women’s suffrage movement inspired later movements and changes in society.
-The “Finding My Voice” Teacher Resources are classroom-ready and downloadable.
-The resources include a teacher guide, primary source sets, and elementary-friendly strategies to help teach the context necessary for completing parade banners.
-Utilizing sources related to women’s suffrage, students will complete engaging activities that will allow them to explore the ways in which the woman’s suffrage movement impacts their lives today.
+The “Finding My Voice” educational resources are inquiry-based, primary source activities suitable for elementary students as young as 2nd grade.
+The resources are classroom-ready and available online for free.
+The resources include a teacher guide, primary source sets, and elementary-friendly strategies to help teach the context necessary for students to explore the process of developing points of view, exercising civic rights, and examining how the women’s suffrage movement inspired later movements like the Civil Rights Movement.
+Utilizing sources related to women’s suffrage, students are challenged to complete engaging activities that will also allow them to explore the ways in which the woman’s suffrage movement impacts their lives today.

 “Winning the Vote: Women’s Suffrage in Georgia” Project Box

 The “Winning the Vote: Women’s Suffrage in Georgia” inquiry project box features engaging activities for primary source exploration highlighting sources from the New South era and the women’s suffrage movement.
 The inquiry kit includes a detailed teacher’s guide and high-resolution, color reproductions of primary source material aligned with the 8th grade Georgia Standards of Excellence.
 Project boxes will be made available upon request to a limited number of classrooms statewide thanks to a grant from the Wells Fargo Foundation.
 All materials available in the project box can be downloaded for classroom use at the following links.